Australian Cattle Dog

 Australian Cattle Dog History

-The origin of the Australian Cattle Dog began in the 19th century when the British brought the Smithfield sheepdog to Australia.
-This dog, however, did not fare too well on the rough terrain and sweltering heat, so Australian settlers quickly sought to create a herding breed to thrive in that environment.
+The origin of the Australian Cattle Dog began in the 19th century when the British brought a sheepdog to Australia.
+That dog, however, did not fare well on the rough Australian terrain (or in its sweltering heat), so they created a herding breed that would thrive Down Under.

 FAQs